zarr-developers/zarr-specs/docs/index.rst

  Zarr specifications
 =====================

-A good starting point is the :ref:`zarr-core-protocol-v3.0` specification.
+A good starting point is the :ref:`zarr-core-specification-v3.0`.

 .. toctree::
    :glob: